 Impressive towing and hauling capabilities; huge power and torque from any engine; new interior is a major improvement

-Manual transmission would be nice; pricing a little steep; no self-leveling suspension like RAM HD
+Manual transmission would be nice; pricing a little steep; no self-leveling suspension such as RAM HD

 The Sierra 3500HD comes in a wide variety of trim levels, body styles and configurations.
-There are regular cabs and crew cabs, and for the 2015 model year, there's now an extended cab model with four full doors.
-There are regular beds and long beds, gasoline and diesel engines, and 2- and 4-wheel drive.
-Drivers can also choose between two rear wheels or four (a dually), depending on their desired payload capacity.
+There are regular cabs, crew cabs and extended cabs, along with regular beds and long beds, gasoline and diesel engines, and 2- and 4-wheel drive.
+Drivers can also choose between two rear wheels or four (a "dually"), depending on their desired payload capacity.

-When it comes to trim levels, the Sierra 3500HD offers four: a base-level Sierra model, mid-level SLE and SLT trims, and an upscale luxury-oriented Sierra Denali.
+When it comes to trim levels, the Sierra 3500HD offers four, including a base-level Work Truck model, midlevel SLE and SLT trims, and an upscale luxury-oriented Sierra Denali.

-Choose the Sierra ($34,200) and you'll get only the basics, as this trim level is primarily designed for use on gritty jobsites.
+Choose the Work Truck ($35,800), or WT, and you'll have only the basics, as this trim level is primarily designed for use on gritty jobsites.
 Standard features include an AM/FM stereo with an auxiliary port (but no CD player), air conditioning, vinyl seating and little else.
-In fact, these Sierra 3500HD models don't even include features such as keyless entry or power mirrors.
+In fact, Sierra 3500HD Work Truck models don't even include features such as keyless entry or power mirrors.

-Next up is the SLE ($37,800), which adds many missing creature comforts as standard equipment.
+Next up is the SLE ($40,200), which adds many of the WT's missing creature comforts as standard equipment.
 There are heated mirrors, for instance, and remote keyless entry.
-There's GM's OnStar telematics system, which can provide directions and other assistance.
-And there's a standard backup camera, which is helpful in a truck this large.
+There's GM's OnStar telematics system, which provides directions and other assistance.
+There's also a standard backup camera, which is helpful in a truck this large.

-Slotting above the SLE is the SLT ($46,200), which offers all the luxury that most shoppers will ever need.
+Slotting above the SLE is the SLT ($48,800), which is only available in extended- or crew-cab guise.
 There's leather upholstery, dual-zone automatic climate control, chrome door handles, LED lighting and heated front seats.
 SLT models also offer available front and rear park assist.

-In addition to the Sierra 3500HD's standard features, the truck also offers quite a few options.
-Of course, there's the 6.6-liter Duramax turbodiesel engine for shoppers interested in more power and torque, but the truck also offers a heavy-duty trailer package, 4-wheel drive, power adjustable pedals, and front and rear park assist.
+In addition to the Sierra 3500HD's standard features, the truck also offers a long list of options.
+Of course, there's the 6.6-liter Duramax turbodiesel engine for shoppers interested in more power and torque, but the truck also offers a heavy-duty trailer package, 4-wheel drive, power adjustable pedals, newly available wireless charging, and front and rear park assist.
 Shoppers can also add high-end safety features such as a lane-departure warning system and forward-collision alert.

 |Basic||3 Years/36,000 Miles|